pypm/home/docs/studies/bc20200620/index.md

-## June 20, 2020 Analysis of BC regional data.
+## June 20, 2020 Analysis of BC regional data

 The following shows graphs followed by tables.
 All regional data are consistent with a single change in transmission rate